cienciadedatosysalud/aspire/README.md

 - Repository: https://github.com/cienciadedatosysalud/ASPIRE/
 - Issue tracker: https://github.com/cienciadedatosysalud/ASPIRE/issues

+## Translate ASPIRE to your language

+ASPIRE uses [i18n for Svelte](https://github.com/kaisermann/svelte-i18n) for internationalization.

+Currently ASPIRE supports English by default and Spanish.
+Language selection is based on the default language set in your browser.

+You can contribute adding another language by downloading the [en.json](https://github.com/cienciadedatosysalud/aspire/blob/main/gui_aspire/src/lib/i18n/locales/en.json) file, modify the json file without changing the value of the keys and changing each value to your language.
+It is important to respect all punctuation marks and escape characters.

+Save the translated .json file as <your_language_code>.json.  "your_language_code" must follow the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard.

+Make a pull request to add your language.

 # Links of interest to manage R and Python dependencies for the analyses
 - Micromamba: https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html
 - Manage Dependencies with the deps R Package: https://hosting.analythium.io/manage-dependencies-with-the-deps-r-package-for-docker-containers/